 - Get to know your fellow travelers before you explore Cuba together.

 - Day 2: Sightseeing tour of Havana + Welcome Dinner

 Check out the house where Hemingway put pen to paper before an included lunch (who’s craving empanadas?!).
-Then, explore the heart of Old Havana with a local architect as your guide.
+Then, explore the heart of Old Havana with your guide.

 - Learn about Cuban culture at the Santo angel community project.